nalwayv/MyLeetCode/README.md

 - 2326\.
 Spiral Matrix IV
 - 2352\.
 Equal Row and Column Pairs
 - 2390\.
 Removing Stars From a String
+- 2419\.
+Longest Subarray With Maximum Bitwise AND
 - 2678\.
 Number of Senior Citizens
 - 2807\.
 Insert Greatest Common Divisors in Linked List
 - 3217\.
 Delete Nodes From Linked List Present in Array